Multi-purpose stadium: Outside North America

-The idea of a sharp difference between a multipurpose stadium and a single-sport stadium is less important outside of North America, since in most countries stadiums that are constructed with football in mind are easily able to accommodate rugby, track and field, or other sports with a similar-sized playing field.
+The idea of a sharp difference between a multipurpose stadium and a single-sport stadium is less important outside of North America, since in most countries stadiums that are constructed with football in mind are easily able to accommodate rugby, track and field, and other popular sports, which tend to have a similarly sized playing field.
 For example, any large stadium in most of Latin America, part of Asia, most of Africa, or continental Europe is likely to be used mostly for association football.
 The majority of the largest stadiums in the world were built for either association football or American football.

 The regions where other outdoor sports can draw numbers comparable to association football or American football are limited.
-They include: baseball in Japan and the Spanish Caribbean; cricket in England, Australia, the Anglophone Caribbean, and the Indian subcontinent; rugby (union or league) in Wales, England, Ireland, South Africa, New Zealand, Fiji, the country of Georgia, and parts of Australia and France; Australian rules football in Australia; bandy in Russia and Scandinavia; and Gaelic games in Ireland.
+They include baseball in Japan and the Spanish Caribbean; cricket in United Kingdom, South Africa, Australia, the Anglophone Caribbean, and the Indian subcontinent; rugby (union or league) in Wales, England, Ireland, South Africa, New Zealand, Fiji, the country of Georgia, and parts of Australia and France; Australian rules football in Australia; bandy in Russia and Scandinavia; and Gaelic games in Ireland.

 However, even in these areas, the amount of compromise needed to accommodate multiple sports varies considerably.
-Most outdoor team sports have a rectangular playing field, but cricket and Australian-rules fields are rounded, while baseball is played in a diamond.
+Most outdoor team sports require a rectangular playing field, but cricket and Australian-rules fields are rounded, while baseball is played on a diamond.
 This makes them much harder to accommodate within a rectangular-shaped stadium.
-Likewise, accommodating athletics, such as for a Summer Olympics, means constructing a rounded 400-m track around the infield.
-This often means the sports simply find it easier to play in separate stadiums.
+Likewise, accommodating athletics, such as for a Summer Olympics, means constructing a curved 400-m track around the infield.
+This often means the sports simply find it easier to be played in separate stadiums.

 In the case of Ireland, grounds built for Gaelic games are physically capable of hosting association football and the rugby codes without changing the seating configuration.
-Because the Gaelic games' pitch is rectangular and also longer and wider than that of football or either rugby code, the only changes required are the physical goals and field markings.
-However, opposition to those sports within large parts of the Gaelic games community, most notably manifested in GAA Rule 42, means that football and rugby clubs have generally had to play in separate grounds.
+Because the Gaelic games' pitch is rectangular and also longer and wider than that for football or either rugby code, the only changes required are the physical goals and field markings.
+However, opposition to those sports within large parts of the Gaelic games community, most notably manifested in GAA Rule 42, means that football and rugby clubs have generally had to play on separate grounds.